NeuralVFX/basic-unreal-libtorch-plugin/USAGE.md

 - This is a wrapper for `cDataStoageWrapper`
 - Manages starting and stoping `OpenCV` based on game state
 - Retrieves `LibTorch` output, to pass on to `LibTorchViewer `

+## Content

+### LibTorchMaterial - Material
+- A Material for displaying LibTorch output
+- Has a `Parameter` called `LibTorchInput`, used to locate the texture of this material from the `LibTorchViewer` class in C++
+- This Material is assigned by default to the `LibTorchViewer` Actor on creation

+### LibTorchTestLevel - Level
+- A simple example level containing a `LibTorchViewer`